‘I’m going to turn you into a woman’: Florida man, 55, accused of stalking 6-year-old girl

 According to a post on the Volusia Sheriff’s Office Facebook page, Mark Greenburg, 55, was arrested in Deltona on a warrant for aggravated stalking.
-Deputies sought the warrant after the girl’s father claimed Greenburg walked to his driveway and made several uncomfortable comments towards her as she played outside.
+Deputies sought the warrant after the girl’s father claimed Greenburg walked to his driveway and made several inappropriate comments toward the girl as she played outside.

-Deputies said the alleged comments include “words to the effect of ‘I’m going to make you famous’ and ‘I’m going to turn you into a woman’ or a ‘big girl’.”
-Several witnesses reportedly corroborated the story, with some claiming Greenburg said he was “going to pick her up and take her to Disney World”.
+Deputies said the alleged comments included “words to the effect of ‘I’m going to make you famous’ and ‘I’m going to turn you into a woman’ or a ‘big girl.'”
+Several witnesses reportedly corroborated the story, with some claiming Greenburg said he was “going to pick her up and take her to Disney World.”

 “The arrest followed a series of complaints from close to a dozen witnesses who have reported his behavior, including at least 11 incidents reported to the Sheriff’s Office over the past 8 months,” the sheriff’s office wrote.
 They said these alleged incidents include Greenburg yelling at his neighbors with a megaphone and filming their children playing outside.